studentgpt/cof_test_data/README.md

 ## Citation

-Please cite our paper: "A Machine Learning Framework to Facilitate the Synthesis of 2D Covalent Organic Frameworks" if you find this project helpful:
+Please cite our paper: "MlCOFSyn: A Machine Learning Framework to Facilitate the Synthesis of 2D Covalent Organic Frameworks" if you find this project helpful:
 [`https://chemrxiv.org/XXX`](https://chemrxiv.org/XXX)